Dyslexia is something that I’ve heard about my entire adult life as a teacher. But my knowledge has been fairly superficial until now.

 Parents can and should educate themselves, even if their child is receiving specific help in school.
 There are numerous books, websites, training programs, and clinics where helpful information and programs can be found.

-Bright Solutions for Dyslexia – World-renowned dyslexia expert Susan Barton has her own version of the Orton Gillingham Method (the Barton Reading System) and her website is full of information, including videos, about dyslexia.
+Bright Solutions for Dyslexia – World-renowned dyslexia expert Susan Barton has her own version of the Orton-Gillingham Method (called the Barton Reading System) and her website is full of information, including videos, about dyslexia.
 The Barton Reading Method can be purchased to use at home or at school.